onoja123/openAi-nodejs/README.md

 - Here is a link to test
 https://imagegen-9746.onrender.com

-NB: please dont mind the design.
+NB: please dont mind the design, i hate css.